Tsuna-mi/meanjs-template/README.md

 # meanjs-template #

 Template project for a [MEAN.JS](http://meanjs.org/) application, with some changes:
-* Remove the example controllers, routes, and only supply minimal single page
+- Remove the example controllers, routes, and only supply minimal single page
-* Provide a solution for continuous integration (Jenkins) testing
+- Provide a solution for continuous integration (Jenkins) testing
-* Implement a production build solution for minimizing and combining assets
+- Implement a production build solution for minimizing and combining assets
+- Include a unique ID in each log entry within a request cycle (greatly helps in debugging)
-* Show Git revision within HTML page source, and version assets
+- Show Git revision within HTML page source, and version assets
-* Use Sass
+- Use Sass
-* And some other minor things which we've found useful...
+- And some other minor things which we've found useful...

 ## Documentation ##